coosmiin/coosmiin.github.io/_posts/2020-12-31-notes-on-az-900-azure-fundamentals-certification.md

 ---
 title: "Microsoft Azure Fundamentals AZ-900 certification preparations notes"
 date: 2020-12-31 +0200
-last_modified_at: 2021-01-01 +0200
+last_modified_at: 2021-01-03 +0200
 categories: AZ-900 azure fundamentals
 toc: true
 toc_label: Topics
 toc_icon: quote-right
-toc_sticky: true
 ---

 While learning for the [AZ-900 Microsoft Azure Fundamentals](https://docs.microsoft.com/en-us/learn/certifications/exams/az-900) exam, I thought it would be nice to track my progress by taking notes on various topics that I need to learn for the exam.
 My approach?
 Start from [exam skill outline](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE3VwUY) (November 9, 2020 version) and follow the [learning paths](https://docs.microsoft.com/en-us/learn/certifications/exams/az-900?tab=tab-learning-paths).

 At the end, taking a simulation exam offered through a [Pluralsight's](https://app.pluralsight.com/paths/certificate/microsoft-azure-fundamentals-az-900) subscription via Kaplan Learn seemed like a good idea.
-However, I've realized that the simulation exam was probably not adapted to the latest changes in the exam skills outline document.
+However, I've realized that the simulation exams are definitely not adapted to the latest changes in the exam skills outline document.
+They might even be miss-leading and untrustworthy since the difference between the latest versions of the exam skills outline document are significant enough.
 Nevertheless, it proved that just following the learning paths it might not be enough as there were details in the questions that were not covered in the learning paths.

+**UPDATE 2021-01**

+Few remarks right after I've passed the exam:
+- I have mixed feelings about using an outdated Kaplan Learn plan.
+If they don't update their content - half of their question are useless.
+You might be better reading the learn path once more.
+- You might be living on the edge by just following the learning path and not diving into more details for each topic.
+My takeaways are (if I'll ever take another similar exam):
+	- First, read all the modules in the learning path.
+It is also useful to follow the skills outline.
+You don't have to insist on details that are not covered by the skills outline.
+	- Use your gut feeling to identify which modules are described well enough and which ones are not (if there are details you cannot understand most probably they are not).
+Check detailed description about those in the links at the end of each module or by just searching in the Azure documentation.

 ## Describe Cloud Concepts (20-25%)